 The ticket price for Phase 1, from Gulmarg to Kungdoor, is Rs.
 740 per person.
 The fare for the second phase, from Kungdoor to Apharwat peak is Rs.
 950 per person.

 The fare of Gulmarg Gondola is different for both phases.
-You will be buying from the same counter but in fact, will receive two different tickets.
+You will have to book the ride for Phases 1 and 2 separately and will receive two different tickets.

 Gulmarg Gondola Opening Time